ahmed-alani-hb/Variant_bulk_creation/README.md

    row, prevents duplicates, creates the missing variants, and reports the outcome in the Creation Log field.

+## Sales Order integration

+The app also injects three attribute columns on the Sales Order Item table (Attribute Value 1–3).
+When you select a template Item in a row and fill the attribute value columns, the app will create (or reuse) the matching variant and swap the row's Item Code to that variant automatically.

 ### Validation rules

 - Templates can include one to three attributes; each attribute must have defined